swcarpentry/DEPRECATED-boot-camps/version-control/git/remote/Readme.md

 want to share (in the most liberal sense) your stuff with the world, pay girths money for private repos, or host your own.

-## github password
+## GitHub password

-Setting up github requires a github user name and password.
-Please take a moment to [create a free github account](https://github.com/signup/free) (if you want to start paying, you can add that to your account some other day).
+Setting up GitHub requires a GitHub user name and password.
+Please take a moment to [create a free GitHub account](https://github.com/signup/free) (if you want to start paying, you can add that to your account some other day).

 ## git remote : Steps for Forking a Repository